 Donegal hotel prepares for nuclear disaster and hopes to make some money in the process.

-Barry Jackson, Manager of Jackson's Hotel, describes the facilities on offer at the hotel and believes that the disco could hold 400 people comfortably in the event of a nuclear accident.
+Barry Jackson, manager of the hotel, describes the facilities on offer and believes that the disco could hold 400 people comfortably in the event of a nuclear accident.

-When asked about the public interest in his venture Mr Jackson says
+When asked about the public interest in his venture Barry Jackson says,

 We've had nobody paying up front yet.

-A 'Morning Ireland' report by Cathal MacCoille broadcast on 29 May 1986.
+A 'Morning Ireland' report broadcast on 29 May 1986.
+The reporter Cathal MacCoille.